seq2class/seq2class.github.io/index.md

 ## Homework

-Homeworks will be posted here.
 We will probably have 4 homeworks (plus a term project).
+Homeworks will be posted here:

+* [Homework 1](https://github.com/seq2class/assignment1): Slow general algorithms for sequence labeling

+Homeworks are to be submitted on Gradescope, following the Piazza instructions.

 ### Old homeworks (from Spring 2018)

 Last year's homework assignments are listed here for reference.
 You can expect some similar assignments this year.

-* [Homework 1](https://github.com/seq2class/assignment1): Slow general algorithms for sequence labeling
 * [Homework 2](https://github.com/seq2class/assignment2): Efficient finite-state methods
 * [Homework 3](https://github.com/seq2class/assignment3): Neural models